 This is one of the most authentic, exclusive, and secluded destinations we have ever been able to offer; indeed, it is the first and finest destination of its kind in New Zealand.
 Minaret Station was founded by the legendary Wallis family of Wanaka and was built on a rich tradition of outdoor heritage—the family still owns and operates the Lodge as well as one of the greatest fleets of helicopters in the country.
 As a result, helicopters are an indelible part of this experience, as they enable guests to enjoy a wide range of unique outdoor activities from biking (downhill), hiking, and, of course, fishing on some of the most pristine and remote trout rivers on earth.

-Minaret Station also serves as a working high-country farm and you’ll find that there is no better way to experience the taste of New Zealand lamb, deer or beef than in the Mountain Kitchen at Minaret Station.
-The picturesque mountains that surround the lodge are a striking juxtaposition to the soft sheepskin carpets in each of the four luxuriously appointed Chalets, each of which boasts a private hot tub and balcony.
+Minaret Station also serves as a working high-country farm, and you’ll find that there is no better way to experience the taste of New Zealand lamb, deer, or beef than in the Mountain Kitchen at Minaret Station.
+The picturesque mountains surrounding the lodge are a striking juxtaposition to the soft sheepskin carpets in each of the four luxuriously appointed Chalets; each boasts a private hot tub and balcony.
 Minaret Station is an automatic highlight of any trip ‘down under’.

-If it’s good enough to be featured in a book titled Fifty Places to Fly Fish Before You Die, then it’s probably a place to consider fishing when you travel to New Zealand.
-Cedar Lodge is unique for many reasons, but one thing that really sets it apart from other fishing lodges is the fact that they are the only owner-operated heli-fishing lodge on the South Island, which significantly reduces the cost of this extravagant and exhilarating mode of fishing.
+If it’s good enough to be featured in a book titled Fifty Places to Fly Fish Before You Die, it’s probably a place to consider fishing when traveling to New Zealand.
+Cedar Lodge is unique for many reasons, but one thing that sets it apart from other fishing lodges is that they are the only owner-operated heli-fishing lodge on the South Island, which significantly reduces the cost of this extravagant and exhilarating mode of fishing.

 Cedar Lodge also enjoys access to an exclusive concession in Mt.
-Aspiring National Park, home to some of the most spectacular trout waters in the South Island.
+Aspiring National Park, home to some of the most spectacular trout waters on the South Island.
 There are over twenty rivers within striking distance of the lodge, all of which are located in some of the most picturesque places in New Zealand.
-The fact that daily helicopter flights are included in the rates means that anglers have a plethora of options for every day of their stay as well as the flexibility to change plans when the weather does not play along.
+The fact that daily helicopter flights are included in the rates means that anglers have a plethora of options for every day of their stay and the flexibility to change plans when the weather does not play along.

-The charming lodge building is located on five acres along the banks of the Makarora River and this location is optimal not only for fishing, but also recreation in the form of hiking and sight-seeing (and golf—there is a five-hole course on the property).
+The charming lodge building is located on five acres along the banks of the Makarora River, and this location is optimal not only for fishing but also for recreation in the form of hiking and sightseeing (and golf—there is a five-hole course on the property).
 This is a destination not to be missed when traveling to the South Island.

-There are dozens of rivers that can be easily accessed from the lodge in a vehicle or by helicopter, which gives anglers many options when planning each day of their trip with the guides.
-Fiordland Lodge sits at the gateway to Fiordland National Park, which is home to two dramatic fiord-like sounds: the more serene Doubtful Sound and the iconic Milford Sound, which has been described by Rudyard Kipling as the eighth “Wonder of the World.”
+Dozens of rivers can be easily accessed from the lodge in a vehicle or by helicopter, which gives anglers many options when planning each day of their trip with the guides.
+Fiordland Lodge sits at the gateway to Fiordland National Park, which is home to two dramatic fiord-like sounds: the more serene Doubtful Sound and the iconic Milford Sound, which Rudyard Kipling has described as the eighth “Wonder of the World.”